It helps you manage groups: inform and engage members, share stories, get feedback, give support and collect data.

 For example, in a mentoring activity, a “mentor” may need to tell what happened in the meetings and enter some data after each session with the mentee.
 A role called “mentor” is created and both a StoryCard and a DataCard are attached to it.
 Then mentors have to be invited to this role.

 Once you have your own activity model you can make a template (called a Frame) so that copies of the model can be made.
+This is handy if you have multiple teams or groups doing the same thing.
 This way you can offer it to others, thereby multiplying your reach.
 If you want to collect data from all Newsrooms with your application, a collaborative Big Data can be generated that benefits all participants.
 This we call a data community.

 An activity channel guarantees focus and enables control.
 We call it “Shared Reality” because it represents all relevant information on a joint activity.
 It is social but not social media as user data is not shared to distract users with personalized content.
 Shared Reality helps your audience focus, while you stay in control of the context, customer journey, user experience and data you collected.
 With existing social channels, keeping the attention of your audience is very hard as your messages are being lost in a sea of competing content.
 Email overwhelms recipients and social media distract users with all kinds of information.